 - Promote cultural exchange and enhance understanding of our shared history, traditions, and values through innovative means.

 Bahraini Citizens (Individuals), Bahraini non-profit organizations and institutions, and U.S. non-profit organizations are eligible to apply.
-Please complete the proposal template and send your application electronically to ManamaPAO@state.gov.
+Please complete the proposal template along with a detailed budget narrative and send your application electronically to ManamaPAO@state.gov.
 Hard copy applications will not be accepted.
 Proposals will be considered on a rolling basis.
-Proposals must be submitted at least 6 to 8 weeks before the start of the program.

 Review and Selection Process

-Each application submitted under this announcement will be evaluated against the following criteria designed to assess the quality of the proposed project and its likelihood of its success.
+Each application submitted under this announcement will be evaluated against the following criteria, completeness, coherence, clarity, relevance to the priority themes listed above, the project’s link to the United States, and soundness of the project’s budget, which will help us to assess the quality of the proposed project and its likelihood of its success.

 The Public Affairs Small Grants Program, except under very rare circumstances, funds grants under $25,000.
 Grants will be awarded based on funding availability.